 Richard M. Horwood, Rick S. Rein and Jeffrey A. Zaluda were named to Best Lawyers in America 2021.
 Recognition by Best Lawyers is based entirely on peer review.
 Their methodology is designed to capture, as accurately as possible, the consensus opinion of leading lawyers about the professional abilities of their colleagues within the same geographical area and legal practice area.…

-The Illinois Court of Appeals in the First District recently created precedent with implications for lenders working with guarantors and assignees.
+Recent decisions from courts in Illinois offer guidance in lending transactions and handling of bank accounts.
+Amos Financial LLC. v.
+Szydlowski The Illinois Court of Appeals in the First District recently created precedent with implications for lenders dealing with guarantors and assignees.
 In Amos Financial LLC. v.
-Szydlowski, 2022 IL App (1st) 210046-U, the court affirmed the lower court’s decision to hold the guarantor of a note liable to the assignee of a separate note created two years later.
-This case…
+Szydlowski, 2022 IL App (1st) 210046-U, the court affirmed the lower court’s decision…

 - The Current State of Cryptocurrency Recovery by CreditorsJanuary 26, 2022